ryanpeh/SmartNUS/docs/DeveloperGuide.md

 ![QuizSequenceDiagram](images/developer-guide/QuizSequenceDiagram.png)

-#### Parsing of user input

-As different commands are available to the user at the `QuizWindow` and the `MainWindow`, it is necessary to determine which commands are valid for the user to execute based on which window the user is at.

 #### Answering of questions

 The answering of questions feature allows users to select their desired choice for questions during a quiz.